 - Promote healthy lifestyles

-Studies have shown that eating a balanced diet, exercising and getting enough sleep can minimize BP symptoms.
+Studies have shown that eating a balanced diet, exercising and getting enough sleep can minimize Bipolar Disorder symptoms.
 It does NOT replace medication and other therapies, but a healthy lifestyle is beneficial for everyone.

 What you should never do is make fun of someone for their behavior, even when their moods seem to be “stable”.
 Also, do not make assumptions.
 You will never know exactly how someone with bipolar feels.
 Take the time to communicate and show your affection and support.
 It will make a difference.